-Instrumental Kings, First Chapter.
+Instrumental Kings, Chapter One.

 I drove to school with the windows rolled down.
 Unlike the normal days, it was thirty-four degrees; the sky was completely pink, the white, hot sun beating down.
 I drove to my college.
 I was far too familiar with these roads to need a map.
 Finally, I reached a place that looked like a school.